Church of Saint Mary of the Mongols: History

 In 1281, Maria Palaiologina, illegitimate daughter of Emperor Michael VIII and widow of Abaqa, Khan of the Mongolian Ilkhanate, returned to Constantinople after an absence of 15 years.
 She is said to have rebuilt the nunnery and the church (which then assumed the shape still seen today), deserving the title of Ktētorissa ("foundress") of that complex, and retired there until her death.
 Since that time, the nunnery and the church got the appellation of Mouchliōtissa ("of the Mongols" in Greek).
 After her death the convent decayed, because her heirs used the properties of the nunnery for their purposes, and had even raised a mortgage on them.
 Finally the nuns started a suit with the heirs first before the Emperor, and then before the Patriarch.
 The heirs presented as proof of their right an imperial chrysobull certifying the purchase of the nunnery from Maria Palaiologina, but the document was deemed false, so that the Patriarchate restored the rights of the nuns.
 The nunnery existed until the end of the Empire, then was abandoned.

-On May 29, 1453, the day of the Fall of Constantinople, the surroundings of the building saw the last desperate resistance of the Greeks against the invading Ottomans.
-Due to that, the church got the Turkish name Kanlı Kilise ("Church of the Blood"), and the road that leads to it from the Golden Horn is still named the Ascent of the Standard Bearer (Turkish: Sancaktar yokuşu), in honour of an Ottoman standard bearer who found his death fighting here.
+On May 29, 1453, the day of the Fall of Constantinople, the surroundings of the building saw the last desperate resistance of the Greeks against the invading Ottomans.Thousands of civilians as well as surrendered soldiers rushed toward the area seeking refugee.
+They barricaded themselves inside the church repealing continuously attacks.
+Ottomans suffered losses including the flag-bearer of the sultan.When the fortification was breached the Ottomans showed monstrous brutality and the slaughter that followed was such that the blood ran as a river to reaching the Golden Horn.Due to that, the church got the Turkish name Kanlı Kilise ("Church of the Blood"), and the road that leads to it from the Golden Horn is still named the Ascent of the Standard Bearer (Turkish: Sancaktar yokuşu), in honour of an Ottoman standard bearer who found his death fighting here.